Henry Hermand

-Henry Hermand (11 July 1924 – 6 November 2016) was a French businessman, media executive and political advisor.
+Henry Hermand (11 July 1924 – 6 November 2016) was a French businessman, media executive and political adviser.
 He was the founder of Progest, a developer of shopping centres in Europe, North Africa and Sub-Saharan Africa, which he sold to Klépierre in 2006.
 He was a co-founder of Terra Nova, a think tank with ties to the Socialist Party.
 He was also a benefactor and mentor to President Emmanuel Macron.

 Early life

 Hermand was born on 11 July 1924 in Clermont, Oise, France.
 His father was a shopkeeper.
 He was raised as a Roman Catholic.

 Hermand was educated at the Lycée Janson de Sailly.
 He joined the French Resistance during World War II.
 After the war, his application to the École Polytechnique was rejected.
 Instead, he earned a bachelor of science.

 Business career

 Hermand began his career as a physicist at the Commissariat à l’énergie atomique (CEA).
 He was forced to resign over his political views.

 Hermand founded Progest, a developer of shopping centres.
 He opened his first supermarket in Blanc-Mesnil in 1964.
 In 1967, he purchased the Saint-Maximin forest from Élie de Rothschild, and turned it into the largest retail park in Picardy by the time it was dedicated in 1969.
 A year later, when he invited singer Claude François to perform and celebrate its one-year anniversary, 10,000 people attended the concert.
 Hermand subsequently opened supermarkets and shopping centres in the suburbs of Paris, Europe (including Italy, Spain, the Czech Republic), North Africa (including Morocco), and Sub-Saharan Africa.
 He often worked with Édouard Leclerc, the founder of the E.Leclerc supermarket chain.
 In 2006, he sold Progest to Klépierre, a REIT publicly listed on the CAC Next 20.

 Hermand founded HH Développement, a property management company, in 2007.